Senior Marketing Manager, Digital, London Symphony Orchestra

 building microsites, or commissioning them from external web agencies

 In summary, a Digital Manager does a little bit of everything involving anything to do with technology, and works with everyone from the Managing Director to the actual musicians making the music, and with colleagues in every admin department.
 Varied would be an adequate description of my day, with a flexible approach to planning my workload to accommodate the latest must-do-right-now thing.
-My favourite way of describing the required flexibility is to say that, after six years at the LSO, my job today in no way resembles the job I took on in 2005!
+My favourite way of describing the required flexibility is to say that my job today in no way resembles the job I took on in 2005!

 If you're thinking of getting into Digital, then you'll need, as ever, a good range of skills.
 But the first myth to debunk is that Digital Managers need to be geeks and spend their evenings and weekends hunched over a laptop, typing endless lines of code.
 Thankfully wonderful inventions (by geeks!) called Graphical User Interfaces mean that if you are basically competent on a computer, you can manage a website.
 A little bit of knowledge about how websites, servers and firewalls work together doesn't go amiss though, and some basic HTML comes in very handy indeed.
 Manipulating images, for example in Photoshop, is a must, and some basic video and audio editing skills are useful.
 Good writing skills, particularly the ability to communicate something in not more than 140 characters as well as in nice flowery prose, are essential.
 An interest in the Next Big Thing and curiosity (being nosey!) about what others are up to will help you keep ahead of the curve.